lddurbin/daily-culture-bot/README.md

 # Daily Artwork Bot 🎨

 A Python application that fetches and displays famous paintings with detailed information from Wikidata and Wikimedia Commons.
-Perfect for art enthusiasts, researchers, and developers who want to access artwork data programmatically.
+Features a modern HTML gallery for browsing multiple artworks with high-quality images.

 ## 🌟 Features

-- **🔍 Live Data Fetching**: Pulls fresh painting data from Wikidata using SPARQL queries
+- **🔍 Live Data Fetching**: Pulls fresh painting data from Wikidata using optimized SPARQL queries
-- **⚖️ License Safe**: Only uses public domain artworks and Creative Commons licensed images
-- **🎲 Random Selection**: Different painting every time - never repeats content
-- **🛡️ Robust Fallback**: Works even when APIs are down using sample data
+- **🎨 Modern HTML Gallery**: Beautiful, responsive gallery with dark theme and smooth animations
+- **📱 Multiple Artworks**: Fetch 1-10+ artworks in a single command
-- **💾 Local Storage**: Save artwork data and images to local files
+- **💾 Local Storage**: Save artwork data and high-quality images locally
-- **📦 Self-Contained**: No manual data curation or JSON file maintenance needed
+- **⚡ Fast Performance**: Optimized queries and smart caching for quick results
+- **🎲 Random Selection**: Different artworks every time with true randomization
+- **📊 Rich Metadata**: Style, medium, museum, origin, and more for each artwork

 ## 🏗️ Architecture